DefinetlyNotAI/Logicytics/README.md

 `request → validated plan → isolated collectors → normalized artifacts → manifest → package`

 The console keeps status and progress easy to scan.
-Detailed command output is boxed; application events are written separately in an aligned, human-readable log.
+Command output is rendered line by line; application events are written separately in an aligned, human-readable log.
 Evidence and package metadata remain with the run they describe.

 Sysinternals is enabled by default.
 Logicytics detects an existing installation or securely downloads and extracts the official archive to its dedicated application location.
 Set `maintenance.sysinternals_enabled: false` in `logicytics.yaml` to opt out completely.